 St. Charles Avenue

-St. Charles Avenue has been described most aptly as “The Jewel of America’s Grand Avenues.”
-It is, indisputably, the most superb collection of great mansions of the South.
-The Avenue offers to all an open opportunity to enjoy the lofty magnificence of true, gracious living from 19th century New Orleans.
+Described as “The Jewel of America’s Grand Avenues”, New Orleans’ St. Charles Avenue is the most superb collection of historic mansions in the South.
+The Avenue stretches from Uptown to Downtown and is open for all to enjoy its nature, architecture and the magnificence of a look at 19th century New Orleans.

-Visitors to our City are able to tour the Avenue by foot, car or streetcar.
-A ride on the famous Saint Charles streetcar provides a unique way to enjoy the splendor of the Avenue, from the statuesque monument at Lee Circle to its end point in the old town of Carrollton upriver.
+Visitors to New Orleans commonly tour the Avenue by foot, car or streetcar.
+A ride on the famous St. Charles streetcar provides a unique way to enjoy the Avenue as you pass by the giant oak trees and mansions.
+For just $1.25 per person you can ride from the monument at Lee Circle to its end point in the old town of Carrollton upriver.